-The audit fee payable to the Company's auditors for the audit of the Company's annual financial statements for the current year is 16,995 (2019: £16,500).
+The audit fee for the current and prior years have been paid by the Company.
+The audit fee payable to the Company's auditors for the audit of the Company's annual financial statements for the current year is £20,000 (2021: £16,995).

-Fees payable to the auditors for non-audit services were nil (2019: nil).
+Fees payable to the auditors for non-audit services were nil (2021: nil).

-TAX CHARGE ON LOSS FOR THE YEAR
+10. TAX CHARGE ON PROFIT FOR THE YEAR

-Year ended 31 December 2020 £000 Year ended 31 December 2019 £000
+Year ended 31 December 2022 Year ended 31 December 2021

+£000 £000

 Current tax:

-UK corporation tax on loss for the year 1 1
+UK corporation tax on profit for the year 1 1

-Tax charge on loss for the year 1 1
+Tax charge on profit for the year

 For UK corporation tax purposes, the Company has been considered as a Securitisation Company under the 'Taxation of Securitisation Companies Regulations (SI 2006/3296)'.
-Therefore the Company is not required to pay corporation tax on its accounting profit or loss.
+Therefore, the Company is not required to pay corporation tax on its accounting profit or loss.
 Instead, the Company is required to pay tax on its retained profits as specified in the documentation governing the Transaction.

-UK corporation tax is calculated at 19% (2019: 19%) of the estimated assessable profits for the year.
+UK corporation tax is calculated at 19.00% (2021: 19.00%) of the estimated assessable profits for the year.